wso2/docs-is/en/docs/learn/querying-saml-assertions.md

     ```

 5. To see the created assertion and access the AssertionID,
-    you need to open up a SAML Tracer(plugin or an application).
+    you should have a SAML Tracer (plugin or an application) installed
+    in your machine.

 6. Restart WSO2 IS and access the travelocity.com application by
     accessing this URL: